Get the current state

 });

-We can also pass a string to the copy method to directly access the state property.
+We can also pass a `string` to the [`copy`](https://angularjs-store.gitbook.io/docs/v3.0.0/api-reference/copy) method to directly access the state property.
 Just like this example.

 angular